Cartilage: Repair

 Cartilage has limited repair capabilities: Because chondrocytes are bound in lacunae, they cannot migrate to damaged areas.
 Therefore, cartilage damage is difficult to heal.
 Also, because hyaline cartilage does not have a blood supply, the deposition of new matrix is slow.
 Over the last years, surgeons and scientists have elaborated a series of cartilage repair procedures that help to postpone the need for joint replacement.
 A tear of the meniscus of the knee cartilage can often be surgically trimmed to reduce problems.
+Complete healing of cartilage after injury or repair procedures is hindered by cartilage-specific inflammation caused by the involvement of M1/M2 macrophages, mast cells, and their intercellular interactions.

 Biological engineering techniques are being developed to generate new cartilage, using a cellular "scaffolding" material and cultured cells to grow artificial cartilage.
 Extensive researches have been conducted on freeze-thawed PVA hydrogels as a base material for such a purpose.
 These gels have exhibited great promises in terms of biocompatibility, wear resistance, shock absorption, friction coefficient, flexibility, and lubrication, and thus are considered superior to polyethylene-based cartilages.
 A two-year implantation of the PVA hydrogels as artificial meniscus in rabbits showed that the gels remain intact without degradation, fracture, or loss of properties.